 Measurements by the Swiss Federal Railways have shown that these gaps did not affect the stability of the rails.
 The gravel only has to support the concrete sleepers.
 Nevertheless, there are not enough gaps in many places.
 If gaps arise by themselves, however, they are closed again during regular maintenance work on the gravel bed.
 The gravel can be pushed out by hand to create a gap.
-This measure is used, for example, in Hausen near Brugg (Canton of Aargau, Switzerland) or in a few other places (compare Figures 3 and 4).
+This measure is used, for example, in Hausen near Brugg (Canton of Aargau, Switzerland) or in a few other places (cf. Figures 3 and 4).

 If there are hardly any or no gaps, the rail can become an amphibian trap.
 The amphibians keep trying to squeeze their way through supposed gaps and lose a lot of energy as a result.
 If the amphibians can make it through anywhere, and there are not enough gaps, they can be trapped between multiple rails or within one rail.
-Then there is a great risk of drying up or being eaten by rats (compare Figure 5), crows and other animals.
+Then there is a great risk of drying up or being eaten by rats (cf. Figure 5), crows and other animals.

-An alpine newt, common toads and a common frogs find the gaps thanks to the track deflector (compare Video 2).
+An alpine newt, common toads and a common frogs find the gaps thanks to the track deflector (cf. Video 2).
 The original video and a PDF with information about the track deflector from the Department of the Environment of the Canton of Aargau are available here.

 Tunnels for turtles in Japan